 6. Mount Moriah Cemetery

 Are you a history buff?
 Visiting Mount Moriah Cemetery is one of the best things to do in Deadwood.
 While a few people creep at the sight of cemeteries, others find it incredibly interesting.
 If you’re from the latter group, you’ll love visiting the place.

 This cemetery is located on a mountain plateau and offers a scenic view of the nearby surroundings.
 The Mount Moriah Cemetery was established in 1855.
 Though it was abandoned by its owners, the Mount Moriah Cemetery Preservation Corporation continues to restore this beautiful green place.

 The aim is to make the cemetery accessible for families to connect with nature and seek serenity in lush green surroundings and a clean atmosphere.

 Every year, thousands of visitors visit the final resting place of historical figures of Deadwood.
 Several Western legends, pillars, and murderers are buried here.
 The people who died during gold mining are also resting in Mount Moriah Cemetery.

 Further, notable figures like Calamity Jane and Wild Bill Hickok are also buried in the cemetery.
 The Victorian-style graveyard is quite gorgeous, and the black hills in the background perfectly complement its beauty.

 The cemetery is open seven days a week.
 However, you need to pay $2 to visit the sacred place – a low price for the cemetery’s beauty.
 The funds are utilized to maintain and beautify the cemetery.

 Also known as the Friendship Tower, Mount Theodore Roosevelt Monument is about 2.5 miles from downtown Deadwood, South Dakota.
 The monument was built by Seth Bullock in memory of his friendship with Theodore Roosevelt -the youngest President of the United States.

 Seth Bullock and Roosevelt met in 1892 when the latter was riding a horse with his companions while crossing Belle Fourche River.
 Both parties became skeptical of each other until they met and introduced themselves.

-If you’re wondering about the best things to do in Deadwood SD with your best friend, this place is a must-see destination.
+If you’re wondering about the top things to do in Deadwood with friends, this place is a must-see destination.
 You can hike up the tower, click pictures with your friend, and make lovely memories.